nik-ez/snowiq-docs/da-installing-drivers-app.md

 After user submitted the form, a check-in request sent to a Supervisor for review.

-## Consent
+## Terms of Use

-And the last, but not least step - user have to read and accept the Terms of Use and Privacy Policy.
+And the last step, user have to read and accept the Terms of Use and Privacy Policy.

 <img src="images/driver/da-installing-drivers-app/da-terms-of-use.png" class="ios width-sm" data-lightbox="3" />